 The Company contributes to certain pension plans under collective bargaining agreements and to a discretionary profit sharing plan.
-Total contributions (including contributions to multi-employer plans reflected below) were \$2.7 million for Fiscal 2014, \$2.6 million for Fiscal 2013 and \$2.5 million for Fiscal 2012.
+Total contributions (including contributions to multi-employer plans reflected below) were \$2.7 million for Fiscal 2015, \$2.7 million for Fiscal 2014 and \$2.6 million for Fiscal 2013

 The Company participates in various multi-employer defined benefit pension plans covering certain employees whose employment is covered under collective bargaining agreements.
-Under the Pension Protection Act ("PPA"), if a participating employer stops contributing to the plan, the unfunded obligations of the plan may be borne by the remaining participating employers.
-If the Company chooses to stop participating in the multi-employer plan, the Company could be required to pay the plan a withdrawal liability based on the underfunded status of the plan.
+If the Company chooses to stop participating in the multi-employer plan or if other employers choose to withdraw to the extent that a mass withdrawal occurs, the Company could be required to pay the plan a withdrawal liability based on the underfunded status of the plan.

-Summarized below is certain information regarding the Company's participation in significant multi-employer pension plans including the financial improvement plan or rehabilitation plan status ("FIP/RP Status").
-The most recent PPA zone status available in Fiscal 2014 and Fiscal 2013 is for the plans' years ending December 31, 2012 and 2011, respectively.
+Summarized below is certain information regarding the Company's participation in significant multi-employer pension plans including the financial improvement plan or rehabilitation plan status ("FIP/RP Status") and the zone status under the Pension Protection Act ("PPA").
+The most recent PPA zone status available in Fiscal 2015 and Fiscal 2014 is for the plans' years ending December 31, 2013 and 2012, respectively.

 PPA Zone Status

 Fiscal Fiscal Surcharge

-Pension Fund 2014 2013 FIP/RP Status Imposed
+Pension Fund 2015 2014 FIP/RP Status Imposed

-Central States, Southeast and Southwest Areas Pension Plan (EIN no. 36-
+Central States, Southeast and Southwest Areas Pension Plan (EIN no. 36-6044243) (the

-6044243) (the "CSSS Fund") Red Red Implemented Yes
+"CSSS Fund") Red Red Implemented No

-Western Conference of Teamsters Pension Trust Fund (EIN no. 91-6145047) Not
+Western Conference of Teamsters Pension Trust Fund (EIN no. 91-6145047) (the "WCT

-(the "WCT Fund") Green Green applicable No
+Fund") Green Green Not applicable No

-For the plan years ended December 31, 2012 and December 31, 2011, respectively, the Company was not listed in the pension trust fund forms 5500 as providing more than 5% of the total contributions for the plans.
-The collective bargaining agreements covering the above pension trust funds expire on October 18, 2016 for the CSSS Fund and May 14, 2016 for the WCT Fund.
+For the plan years ended December 31, 2013 and December 31, 2012, the Company was not listed in the Form 5500 Annual Returns as providing more than 5% of the total contributions for the above plans.
+The collective bargaining agreements expire on October 18, 2016 for the CSSS Fund and May 14, 2016 for the WCT Fund.